ligato/docs/docs/user-guide/concepts.md

 agentctl vpp cli set interface l2 bridge loop0 1
 ```

 The `loop0` interface is set to the bridge domain with an index of 1.
-It is not possible to use a nonexistent interface because the name, `loop0`, is generated at interface creation.
+It is not possible to use a _nonexistent_ interface because the name, `loop0`, is generated at interface creation.
 The same holds true for a nonexistent bridge domain.

+---

 Configure the L2FIB table entry:
 ```bash